 I also add an effervescent vitamin tablet to my water.
 It tastes good and gives me a boost for the day!

 Time to Trek!

 You might not feel like putting one foot in front of the other after yesterday, but you’ll soon prove yourself wrong!
 We always pace ourselves sensibly and walk at the speed of the slowest walkers in your group.
-You carry your day pack and your trusty porters will usually walk ahead with your backpacks.
-Have your camera ready, so you don’t have to keep stopping.
+You carry your own day pack and your trusty porters will usually walk ahead with your backpack.
+Have your camera ready, so you don’t have to keep stopping for long periods.
 It’s good to find a rhythm when you walk, it’ll help when the going gets tough!

 Reflect While You Trek

 Once you find your trekking rhythm for the day, and we promise that you will!
 Tap into something extraordinary.
 There’s a unique and powerful feeling in the Himalaya.
 Experience an overwhelming sense of connection with nature that invokes deep self-reflection.
 Contemplate your life, your values, your vision and test whether or not you’re following your true path.